facebookresearch/swav/README.md

 If when introducing the queue, the loss goes up and does not decrease afterwards you should stop your training and change the queue parameters.
 We recommend (i) using a smaller queue, (ii) starting the queue later in training.

-#### Slow training.
-If you experiment slow running times, it might be because of the Gaussian blur.
-We recommend operating Gaussian blur with PIL library instead of open-cv (pass `--use_pil_blur true` as argument).
-Note that we keep `--use_pil_blur false` in the [scripts](./scripts) because all our experiments were performed with open-cv but we strongly recommend using PIL library instead.

 ## License
 See the [LICENSE](LICENSE) file for more details.